-|1||First, bring a pot of water (500 ml) to a boil, add the dried noodle block, and boil it for 3 minutes|
+|1||First, bring a pot of water (500 ml) to a boil, slip in the dried noodle block, and boil it for 3 minutes.|

-|2||Then, turn off the heat, add the soup base powder of the silver packet, stir well, and transfer the noodle soup to a bowl|
+|2||Then, turn off the heat, add the soup base powder, stir well, and transfer the noodle soup to a ramen bowl.|

-|3||As a finishing, sprinkle the Shichimi Togarashi spice mix on the noodles|
+|3||Last, sprinkle the Shichimi Togarashi spice mix on the noodles.|

 Recommended Cooking Instructions

-As I mentioned above, the cooking method by the Japanese Youtuber is quite simple: You just make the instant ramen with 350 ml water and 100 ml Sake rice wine in the same way as usual.
+As mentioned above, the cooking method by the Japanese Youtuber is also quite simple; make the instant ramen with 350 ml water and 100 ml Sake rice wine in the same way as usual.